OldGamesCracking/oldgamescracking.github.io/_games/colin_mcrae_rally_04.md

 The thunks for these calls are all within the _.bgxb_ section, but the stubs itself are spread all over the place.
 In order to fix them, let's modify the script from the previous articles to perform the following algorithm:

-- Search for all CALLs having a thuk in the _.bgxb_ section
+- Search for all CALLs having a thunk in the _.bgxb_ section
 - Find the next CALL after the OEP
 - Repair them in alternating fashion (see RCT2 article for that)